Professor Simin Davoudi

 Newcastle upon Tyne

-Simin Davoudi is Professor of Environment Policy & Planning and Director of Global Urban Research Unit (GURU) at the School of Architecture, Planning & Landscape, and Associate Director of Newcastle University Institute for Sustainability.
+Simin Davoudi is Professor of Environment Policy & Planning and Director of Global Urban Research Unit (GURU) at the School of Architecture, Planning & Landscape.

-She is past President of the Association of the European Schools of Planning (AESOP), Fellow of the Academy of Social Sciences (FAcSS) and Fellow of the Royal Society of Arts (FRSA).
+She is past President of the Association of the European Schools of Planning (AESOP), Fellow of the Royal Town Planning Institute (FRTPI), Fellow of the Academy of Social Sciences (FAcSS) and Fellow of the Royal Society of Arts (FRSA).

-She has been expert advisor for the UK Government, led the Office of Deputy Prime Minister’s Planning Research Network (2002-2006), served on the Social Science Expert Panel (2011-2015) for Department of the Environment, Food and Rural Affairs (DEFRA) and Department of Energy and Climate Change (DECC) and Expert Panel on Housing Markets and Planning Analysis for Department of Communities and Local Government (DCLG).
+She has served as expert advisor for the UK Government, led the Office of Deputy Prime Minister’s Planning Research Network (2002-2006), served on the Social Science Expert Panel (2011-2015) for Department of the Environment, Food and Rural Affairs (DEFRA) and Department of Energy and Climate Change (DECC) and Expert Panel on Housing Markets and Planning Analysis for Department of Communities and Local Government (DCLG).
 She is a member of DEFRA Science Advisory Council's Social Science Expert Group.

-She is a member of Joint Programming Initiative (JPI) Climate Working Group 3, the International Advisory Committee of the Netherland's Urbanising Deltas of the World Research Programme, and the Advisory Board of Helsinki Urban Academy.
+She has served as member of Joint Programming Initiative (JPI) Climate Working Group 3, the International Advisory Committee of the Netherland's Urbanising Deltas of the World Research Programme, and the Advisory Board of Helsinki Urban Academy.
 She has served as member of Expert Groups for: the EU DG Environment (on Thematic Strategy on Sustainable Urban Management) and DG Regional Policy (on Green paper on Territorial Cohesion), the Irish and Austrian EU Presidency Seminars, and Advisory Group for the UK ESPON Contact Point.